BenPag/thesis-code/README.md

 After the configuration values you need to restart the server.

 **allowlist.txt**
-If you're running on localhost add `localhost` as new line to it.
+If you're running on localhost add `::1` as new line to it.
 After that you should see the DZI without a captcha.

 #### Execute